-Chuck would use a bunch of other, non-signature, shoes towards the end of his time in Houston, including Air Jordan XIVs and the Nike Air Tuned Force.
+Chuck would use a bunch of other, non-signature, shoes towards the end of his time in Houston, including Air Jordan XIVs, the Air Jordan XII, the Nike Air Much Uptempo, the Converse All Star 2000’s, the Nike Air Pippen 2 and the Nike Air Tuned Force.

 During the 1999-2000 season, his last in the NBA, Charles suffered a severe knee injury that kept him on the bench most of the season.
 After months of rehabbing his knee, Chuck, in one last valiant effort, checked in to the last game of the regular season to try and offer fans one last shining Barkley moment.
 And that is just what he did.
 After a few possessions, Chuck finally got an offensive board, he put it back up and got an and 1.

-Charles got 2 more shoes after retiring.
+There would be two more Charles Barkley Shoes after retiring.
 Similar to what happened with the Pippen line and the Pippen 6 and the Penny line with the Nike Air Penny 5, the Nike Air Penny 6, the Nike Air Zoom Rookie, the Lil Penny Signature line, the Nike Air Half Cent, and the Nike Lil Penny Posite, Nike decided to churn out a couple more Barkley models.

 In Chuck’s case, they were two mash-up models: The Barkley Posite Max and the Chuck Posite.

 The Nike Barkley Posite Max was released in 2013 and blended traditional Barkley signature line design cues with some Foamposite features.